-Figure 1.
-Chemical reaction mechanism for the synthesis and curing of the CPF resins.
+Figure 2.
+Proposed reaction mechanism for the synthesis and curing of the CPF resins

 Cardanol is obtained by the distillation of Cashew nut shell liquid (CNSL), which is a natural product obtained from the shells of the cashew nut.
-In this study modified resole resins were synthesized using Cardanol obtained from Satya Cashew Chemicals Pty Ltd (India) and the proposed synthesis mechanism of the CPF resin, including the intermediate species and the final crosslinked structure are presented in Fig 1.
+In its natural form, crude CNSL is a mixture of different phenolic compounds.
+The main constituents of CNSL are Cardanol, Cardol, 2-Methyl cardol and small amounts of Anacardic acid.
+The chemical structures of these components are shown in Fig 1.
+In this study modified resole resins were synthesised using Cardanol obtained from Satya Cashew Chemicals Pty Ltd (India) and the proposed synthesis mechanism of the CPF resin, including the intermediate species and the final cross-linked structure are presented in Fig 2.

 The poly condensation with formaldehyde or formaldehyde containing reactives is the most commons technique of preparing a thermoset resin from CNSL [15].
 Because of the phenolic nature and unsaturation in the side chain, Cardanol offers reaction sites on the aromatic ring and also on the side chain, which makes it a suitable raw material for a variety of reactions [16-18].
 Cardanol reacts with formaldehyde or hexamethylene tetramine via the hydroxyl group to produce Cardanol-Formaldehyde (CF) resins [19, 20].
 The aliphatic side chains of Cardanol usually carry one, two, or three double bonds, making cardanol a mixture of four components varying in the degree of side-chain unsaturation [21, 22], which allows the Cardanol to undergo addition polymerization through these double bonds.
 Therefore, different types of resins can be synthesized from Cardanol, and also from the chemically modified CNSL [23-27].

 One of the best known applications of CNSL and Cardanol resins is in the manufacturing of asbestos-free break pads for the automobile industry [28], which is due to their high thermal stability and oxidation resistance at elevated temperature.
 In general, PF phenolic resins have high thermal and chemical resistance but also high rigidity [29, 30], which limits their applications in FRP laminates and composites for civil engineering structures.
-While CF resins have a similar chemical profile to PF resins, they have a much higher flexibility and a lower cost [31], which makes them more suitable for modern civil engineering applications.
-Therefore, liquid phenolic resins prepared by the combination of Cardanol and Phenol (CPF) should have some specific properties and overcome some disadvantages of neat PF resins.
+While CF resins have a similar chemical profile to PF resins, they have a much higher flexibility and a lower cost [31-37], which makes them more suitable for modern civil engineering applications.
+Therefore, liquid phenolic resins prepared by the combination of

+Cardanol and Phenol (CPF) should have some specific properties and overcome some disadvantages of neat PF resins.
 However, these types of resins prepared by the combination of Cardanol/Phenol, have not been fully investigated.
-In this study we report the results of the physical and mechanical characterization of CPF resins.
+In this study we report the results of the physical and mechanical characterization of CPF resins, including a study of the thermal degradation and gas emissions during the pyrolysis of the CPF resins.